ourcodingclub/ourcodingclub.github.io/_posts/2017-03-29-data-vis-2_update.md

 <center> <img src="{{ site.baseurl }}/img/mixmod2.png" alt="Img" style="width: 750px;"/> </center>

 However, perhaps this isn't what we really want, because you can see the relationship isn't linear.
 An alternative would be to use a different smoothing equation.
-Here, we've used a quadratic fit - something slightly more complicated to produce than the standard fits provided by R. Thankfully, `ggplot2` lets us customise to pretty much any type of fit we want, as we can add in an equation to tell it what to plot.
+Let's try a quadratic fit - something slightly more complicated to produce than the standard fits provided by R. Thankfully, `ggplot2` lets us customise to pretty much any type of fit we want, as we can add in an equation to tell it what to plot.
 There are also several different base fits available.
 You can check out some <a href="http://stats.idre.ucla.edu/r/faq/how-can-i-explore-different-smooths-in-ggplot2/" target="_blank">here</a>.

 ```r
 (improved_mm_scat <- ggplot(heights, aes(year, Height, colour = land)) +